Looking to add gift cards to your small business? Learn how to jumpstart your gift card program in five simple steps.

 By partnering with your POS system gift card provider, you may be able to offer gift card purchases online.
 Just like any e-commerce transaction, items are processed online.
 When customers are ready to purchase in-store or online, they can print electronic cards or show them to you on their smartphones.

 With ecards, your business may have to cover a small payment processing fee (usually around $0.30).
 These gift cards will usually appear as a barcode, an identification number, or both.

 While a bit of an old-school option, you can use gift certificates if you don’t have a POS system that can track gift cards.
 Instead, you can print your certificates and track purchases in a digital ledger or create a new line item in your POS system.

 Some businesses also use a mix of gift cards and gift certificates.
 For example, a spa might offer a gift card for any purchase and a certificate for a “free massage.”
 However, gift certificates can be easy to counterfeit and aren’t the safest or most reliable option.

 Electronic strip or barcode gift cards

-Now that your staff is on the same page, you can start selling gift cards online or in your store.
+Now that your staff is on the same page about the rules surrounding the gift card program, you can start selling gift cards online or in your store.
 If your POS system allows, you might track gift cards by attaching them to customer profiles in your system.